 There are eight steps to get your organisation ready to apply for funding.

 - Check your eligibility: An eligible UK organisation is any public, private or non-profit organisation, or an informal group of young people.

-Register on EU Login and obtain your PIC: Create an EU Login account and register on the portal to obtain a nine digit PIC (Participant Identification Code) which you and your partners will need in order to complete the application form.
+Register on EU Login and obtain your Organisation ID (OID): Create an EU Login account and register on the Organisation Registration System to obtain an OID which you and your partners will need in order to complete the application form.

 Get accredited: Organisations need to successfully apply for our Quality Label before applying for funding.
 This is not a requirement for Solidarity Projects.